ShubhamSamanta-1/JsonPowerDB_Project/README.md

 ## Project Description
-This project is about basics of JsonPowerDB I have implemented CRUD operations in the database provided by Login2Xplore. below are some screenshots of the UI/Dashboard provide by Login2Xplore and the form created by me to submit the data in the database.
+This project is about basics of JsonPowerDB I have implemented CRUD operations in the database provided by Login2Xplore.
+Below are some Photos of the UI/Dashboard provide by Login2Xplore and the form created by me to submit the data in the database.

 ### Dashboard